apache/nuttx-apps/README.txt

 where each application can be controlled as:
 	CONFIG_BUILTIN_APPS_<NAME>=y/n

-To include applications under the user ../apps directory:
-	CONFIG_BUILTIN_APPS_USER=y/n

-When the user defines an option: (NOT IMPLEMENTED YET)
+When the user defines an option:
 	CONFIG_BUILTIN_APP_START=<application name>

-then after initialization of the NuttX OS it starts this application using the exec_nuttapp() method.
+Note that application name must be provided in ".." as: "hello" for the hello application, which starts the immediately after system
+starts:
+	int hello_main(int argc, char *argv[])

 Application skeleton can be found under the hello sub-directory, which shows how an application can be added to the project.
 One must